Derrick Rose Proposes To His Longtime Love Alaina Anderson During Romantic Dinner At Madison Square Garden

 Congratulations are in order for NBA Baller Derrick Rose and his girlfriend, Alaina Anderson.

 On Oct.
-12, the New York Kick’s guard proposed to his sweetie n during a romantic dinner at Madison Square Garden, and when we say at Madison Square Garden, we mean right smack dab in the middle of the Garden’s massive basketball court.
+12, the New York Kick’s guard proposed to his sweetie during a romantic dinner at Madison Square Garden, and when we say at Madison Square Garden, we mean right smack dab in the middle of the Garden’s massive basketball court.

 Rose shared the sweet moment with fans on Instagram showing off his soon-to-be wifey’s stunning engagement ring.